 SquattyPotty is a solid product with a real benefit.
 But really, it’s just a stool.

 Why would anyone pay $60 for it?
 Or buy “Unicorn Fart” bathroom deodorizer?
 Or t-shirts with the pooping unicorn silhouette?

 We’re buying the way it makes us feel…not just the product.

 This is never more true than in the wedding business.
 Give couples an experience of the feeling you deliver before they hire you, the equivalent of the pooping unicorn video, and they’ll happily pay your price.

 Don’t Let Fear Stop You From Standing Out

-From this side of a viral marketing campaign, millions of views and millions of dollars in sales, the choice to make the Pooping Unicorn video seems like a no brainer.
+From this side of a viral marketing campaign, with millions of views, and millions of dollars in sales, the choice to make the Pooping Unicorn video seems like a no-brainer.